ZOMA-JR/SuperStore-final-Project/README.md

 https://colab.research.google.com/drive/1WVghUjvfUJkaTtW8yUAHNoQrpq9WhHa2?usp=sharing

-# 📝 SQL Contribution – Data Cleaning, Transformation & Structured Analysis
+# 📝 SQL Contribution – Data Cleaning, Transformation & Structured Analysis By ( Sarah Mostafa & Mohamed Hazem )
 One of our team members focused on utilizing SQL for structured data analysis.
 Their tasks included:

 Data Cleaning: Performed cleaning tasks such as handling missing values and duplicates directly in the database.